pypsa-meets-earth/pypsa-earth/doc/introduction.rst

 Introduction
 ##########################################

-PyPSA meets Africa aims at providing an open-source energy system model that describes the African energy system **by the end of 2021**.
+PyPSA meets Africa aims at providing an open-source energy system model, named PyPSA-Africa, that describes the African energy system **by the end of 2021**.

 ..
 TODO: video Introduction

 The Mission
 ===========

-The PyPSA Africa team foresees the use of Open Energy Modelling for Africa as disruptive approach to support policy makers, utilities, developers and researchers in performing the most affordable, reliable, transparent, reproducible and informed decisions that Africa deserves.
+The PyPSA Africa team foreseas the use of Open Energy Modelling for Africa as a disruptive approach to support policy makers, utilities, developers and researchers in performing the most affordable, reliable, transparent, reproducible and informed decisions that Africa deserves.

-We are committed to give tools that can efficiently provide instruments to all stakeholders to perform the best informed decisions and promode coordinated planning and dispatch to maximize the efficient use of energy that can sustain stable sustainable growth.
+We are committed to give tools that can efficiently provide instruments to all stakeholders to perform the best informed decisions and promote coordinated planning and dispatch to maximize the efficient use of energy that can sustain stable sustainable growth.

 ..